 Keep in mind that these are base fares, meaning you may be charged extra to reserve seats or check luggage (and carry on bags, in the case of Ryanair).

 The fastest route by rail is on Trenitalia or SNCF, France's national railway company.
 Both trains can take you from Paris to Rome in about 11 hours, with two transfers in Turin and Milan.
 Another option is Thello, the night train from Paris to Italy.
 It leaves Paris from Gare de Lyon, one of the city's six main stations, and takes roughly 15 hours, including a train transfer in Milan.
 If you have a France-Italy Rail Pass you will pay less.
 Many people like this option, although even with a rail pass it tends to be more expensive than a budget airline.

-All passengers on the Artesia sleeper trains from Paris to Italy must reserve a sleeping berth in either a sleeping-car or more economical couchette car (4 or 6 bunk-style beds.)
+All passengers on the sleeper trains from Paris to Italy must reserve a sleeping berth in either a sleeping-car or more economical couchette car (four or six bunk-style beds.)
 You cannot just book a seat on these trains, although the beds convert to a seat for the morning.

 Paris to Rome by Bus

 The bus is the least convenient option as it takes roughly 22 hours, has multiple transfers, and tends to be somewhat expensive (between $100 and $300 round-trip).
 Eurolines is the main bus company that serves routes between Paris and Rome, but it is slow and relatively expensive.
 Compare other bus routes on sites like GoEuro and FlixBus.